Bargaining is not an accepted practice. You are expected to pay advertised rates.

 - Coming from an EU country, you are allowed to bring in 800 cigarettes and 10L of spirits or 90L of wine or 110L of beer.

-- For entry into the Schengen area, you must have a passport valid for three months beyond your proposed departure date.
+For entry into the Schengen area, you must have a passport valid for at least three months beyond your proposed departure date.

 Generally not required for stays of up to 90 days.
 Not required for members of EU or Schengen countries.